0001-0110/Capsule-launcher/README.md

-# Capsule Turret Mod
+# Capsule launcher

-Welcome to the **Capsule Turret Mod** for Factorio!
+Welcome to the **Capsule launcher mod** for Factorio!
 This mod introduces a unique turret capable of launching capsules, providing new strategic options for your base defense.
 Whether it's deploying combat robots or delivering poison and slowdown effects at range, this turret opens up creative ways to secure your factory.

 ---

-- Capable of firing all types of capsules, including:
+Capable of firing all types of capsules, including:
+  - Slowdown and poison capsules.
   - Combat robot capsules (defenders, distractors, and destroyers).

 ---